-Rickie Fowler What's In The Bag? - Hero World Challenge
+Rickie Fowler What's In The Bag? - US Masters 2018

-Take a look at the equipment used by Rickie Fowler in his Hero World Challenge victory
+Take a look at the equipment Rickie Fowler has in the bag ahead of the Open

 Rickie Fowler What’s In The Bag?